UNCG Virtual Three-Minute Thesis Competition

 Preliminary Rounds Slides & Videos due October 26, 2020 by 8am

-In the Three Minute Thesis (3MT) competition, graduate students convey the essence and importance of their master’s thesis or doctoral dissertation research in an engaging way to a non-specialist audience in just three minutes using one static Power Point slide.
+In the Virtual Three Minute Thesis (Virtual 3MT) competition, graduate students convey the essence and importance of their master’s thesis or doctoral dissertation research in an engaging way to a non-specialist audience in just three minutes using one static Power Point slide.

 UNCG’s 3MT competition is held each fall and is open to all currently enrolled master’s thesis or doctoral dissertation students.
 A panel of judges select the first place ($1,000) and second place ($500) winners.
 The audience selects the people’s choice winner, who is awarded $250.
 The first place winner will also have the opportunity to compete in a regional 3MT competition in the spring.

 To view past 3MT winners, programs, and videos visit the Past 3MT page

 The 3MT competition was developed by the University of Queensland, whose website provides the following history of the competition.

 The idea for the 3MT competition came about at a time when the state of Queensland was suffering severe drought.
 To conserve water, residents were encouraged to time their showers, and many people had a three minute egg timer fixed to the wall in their bathroom.
 The then Dean of the UQ Graduate School, Emeritus Professor Alan Lawson, put two and two together and the idea for the 3MT competition was born.